A harvest for the world: A Black family farm is fighting racism in agriculture and climate change

 “It astounded me because I had believed the myth that Black folks were not interested in farming,” Penniman said.
 “And Brown folks were tired of farming.
 It’s been really fascinating to see the passion.
 Folks coming into farming, yes, they want to make a living, but they’re also looking for a way of giving back to the earth and also giving back to community.”

 For other underrepresented groups, the numbers ranged from slightly better to far worse.
-Latino farmers comprise slightly more than three percent of farmers, while Asian Americans and American Indians make up slightly more than two percent combined.
+Latino farmers constitute slightly more than 3 percent of farmers, while Asian Americans and American Indians make up slightly more than 2 percent combined.
 Together the four groups represent nearly 40 percent of the U.S. population.

 The USDA was forced to pay a settlement as part of a discrimination lawsuit in 1999.
 Others are pending.